 Mail Assure combines many technologies to provide you optimal protection from "false positives", i.e. legitimate email, marked as spam.
 Since we never want a legitimate email to be blocked, if you've received a spam message classified as "ham" or "unsure", our system was not confident enough to block the message, and marked it as such, giving you the opportunity to release and train the filters.
 This can occur if the spam message appears to be from a legitimate source.

 Policy concerning Forwarding-domains: if you have multiple domains that act as email forwarders for the domain you want protected by our spam filter, we will NOT block the spam messages since they originate from a forwarding server.
 You will need to use our MX records for such domains, and you are more than welcome to make use of our free domain aliasing functionality to protect your forwarding domains.
 To check which email address the message was originally directed to, please inspect the "Received:" headers.
 These will specify what address the message was delivered to.

 Still Receiving Spam?

 It is also possible that our system simply did not detect the spam message correctly.
-If this occurs, please report the message to our systems as spam, so we can further train and improve our filtering technologies, see Report messages as Spam or Not Spam.
+If this occurs, please report the message to our systems as spam, so we can further train and improve our filtering technologies, see Report messages as Spam or Not Spam/Train Messages.
 All reported messages are automatically processed centrally.